-3. If the plan sponsor's/administrator's name, address, and EIN have changed since the last return/report was filed for this plan, enter the plan sponsor's/administrator's name, address, and EIN as it appeared on the last return/report filed for this plan.
+Line 3.-If the plan sponsor's/ administrator's name, address, and EIN have changed since the last return/report was filed for this plan, enter the plan sponsor's/administrator's name, address, and EIN as it appeared on the last return/report filed for this plan.

-3c.
-Indicate if the change in 3a is only a change in sponsorship.
+Line 3c.-Indicate if the change on line 3a is only a change in sponsorship.
 "Change in sponsorship" means the plan's sponsor has been changed but no assets or liabilities have been transferred to another plan(s), the plan has not terminated or merged with any other plan.
 Therefore, the plan is now the responsibility of the new sponsor whose name is entered in item 1a of this return/report.

-4. Plan Entity Code.-From the following list of plan entities choose the one that describes your plan entity and enter that code in item 4.
+Line 4.-Entity Code.-From the following list of entities choose the one that describes your entity and enter that code on line 4.